Donald Smith (tenor): Mobil Quest

+Europe and Great Britain

+Smith did not immediately leave for the centres of culture in Europe.
+He may have never left Australia, except he was given a scholarship for the National School of Opera in London, valued at £1,500, by the famous Australian singer Joan Hammond.
+Leaving his family behind, he boarded the Oceania for Italy from Sydney on 2 October 1954.

+He toured with an Italian company in 1955, alongside singers Gabriella Tucci and Kenneth Neate.
+They played La Bohème in Australia for J. C. Williamson's before returning to England.

+He was back in Bundaberg in November 1957, with pianist Kacrest Jorgensen and baritone Donald Cameron.

+In 1958 he appeared with the Elizabethan Trust Opera Company; (Note: Elizabethan Trust Opera Company became The Australian Opera Company and later Opera Australia.) and sang Count Almaviva in The Barber of Seville and Tamino in The Magic Flute.
+In 1960 he sang his first Pinkerton in Madama Butterfly opposite Dame Joan Hammond at Her Majesty's Theatre, Brisbane.

-In 1962 Smith again travelled to England to join the Sadler's Wells Opera Company.
+In 1962 Smith returned to England to join the Sadler's Wells Opera Company.
 Here he performed many Verdi and Puccini operas including Rigoletto, Attila, Ernani, A Masked Ball, Girl of the Golden West, Tosca and Il Trittico.
-He also made his debut at the Royal Opera House, Covent Garden, where he sang the role of Calaf in Giocomo Puccini's opera Turandot opposite the English soprano Amy Shuard.
-He remained in the UK for six years and returned to Australia in 1967 to sing with The Australian Opera, where he appeared is such roles as Canio in Pagliacci, Manrico in Il Trovatore, Bob Boles in Benjamin Britten's opera Peter Grimes, the Duke of Mantua in Rigoletto, Dick Johnson in La fanciulla del West, Cavaradossi in Tosca, Radames in Aida, and the King Gustavus in Un Ballo In Maschera.
+He also made his debut at the Royal Opera House, Covent Garden, where he sang the role of Calaf in Turandot opposite the English soprano Amy Shuard.

+After six years in Britain he returned to Australia in 1967 to sing with The Australian Opera, where he appeared as Canio in Pagliacci, Manrico in Il Trovatore, Bob Boles in Benjamin Britten's opera Peter Grimes, the Duke of Mantua in Rigoletto, Dick Johnson in La fanciulla del West, Cavaradossi in Tosca, Radames in Aida, and the King Gustavus in Un Ballo In Maschera.
 He also appeared in German roles, such as Florestan in Fidelio.

 In 1968, the first opera telecast in Australia, Tosca, featured Marie Collier in the title role, Smith as Cavaradossi, and Tito Gobbi as Scarpia.